IntroGM/2017/teaching_material/docs/source/index.rst

 - The scripts and script templates referred to in the teaching material can be found at the `GitHub scripts directory`_
+- `Random notes and snippets`_ collected during the lessons
 - `Short NumPy tutorial`_
 - `Wolfram Alpha`_: has a simple calculator, plotting, equation solver, etc.